 6) Let the chicken and blended veg cook now for around thirty minutes or so until the flavours come together.
 You will notice the shurba is quite red at this point because of the tomatoes.

 7) Now add the quick-cooking oats.
 How much oats you add depends solely on how thick you want the shurba.
-Personally, I don’t add one much, I usually add a quarter to a third of a cup as my family don’t like the shurba thick.
+Personally, I don’t add too much, usually, I add a quarter to a third of a cup as my family don’t like the shurba thick.
 Also note, shurba thickens over time, so you don’t want to add too much.

 8) Although the oats literally cook instantly, I like to add the oats and stir for a good few minutes.
 This breaks up lumps (the oats clump together when you first add them), and also allows the oats to break down even further.